 2. Additionally, spirochetes cause our body to produce too many cytokines.
 Cytokines are proteins who's job is to fight infection.
 (Sounds like a person would need lots of those to fight a Lyme Disease infection right?)

-In a normal infection the release of cytokines would pump up, do it's job and then reduce again.
-However, as in my link above, the corkscrew bacteria of Lyme Disease make there way into every organ of the body (usually with their co-bacteria friends) causing the body to produce cytokines in excess.
+In a normal infection, the release of cytokines would pump up, do its job and then reduce again.
+However, as in my link above, the corkscrew bacteria of Lyme Disease make their way into every organ of the body (usually with their co-bacteria friends) causing the body to produce cytokines in excess.

 Excess cytokine production leads to inflammation which leads to pain and muscle wasting, immune system suppression, disturbed sleep, severe fatigue, thyroid and adrenal problems, problems with body organs and more.